Alex Murdaugh's defense set to deliver closing arguments in his murder trial

 For one, the chief financial officer of his law firm testified she had confronted Murdaugh about missing funds on the morning of June 7, 2021.

-Second, Murdaugh was facing a lawsuit from the family of Beach, the young woman who was killed in February 2019 when the boat allegedly driven by Paul, and owned by Murdaugh, crashed.
+Second, Murdaugh was facing a lawsuit from the family of Mallory Beach, a 19-year-old woman who was killed in February 2019 when a boat allegedly driven by Paul, and owned by Murdaugh, crashed.
 A hearing in that civil case was scheduled for June 10, 2021, and had the potential to reveal his financial problems, prosecutors argued.

 "The pressures on this man were unbearable and they were reaching a crescendo the day his wife and son were murdered by him," Waters said.